Events

 Dr Worrall will also advise what can help with recovering from depression.

-Dr Fiona Lithander
+Associate Professor Fiona Lithander

-Dr Fiona Lithander
+Associate Professor Fiona Lithander

-Dr Fiona Lithander leads the nutrition and ageing research programme at the Liggins Institute, University of Auckland.
+Fiona leads the nutrition and ageing research programme at the Liggins Institute, University of Auckland.
 She has 25 years’ experience in nutrition research and examines the impact of nutrients, foods and dietary patterns on health and wellbeing.
 Her research focuses on improving the nutritional status and quality of life of older adults and those with neurodegenerative conditions such as Parkinson's.

-Dr Lithander is on the Science Leadership Team for the High Value Nutrition National Science Challenge.
+Fiona is on the Science Leadership Team for the High Value Nutrition National Science Challenge.
 She has been awarded significant research funding, has published widely, and is a member of the Editorial Board of Proceedings of the Nutrition Society.
 She completed a PhD in nutritional physiology at the University of Cambridge, UK, and holds an honorary appointment at the University of Bristol, UK.

-Dr Lithander will discuss if diet matters and the role of nutrition in Parkinson's.
+Fiona will discuss if diet matters and the role of nutrition in Parkinson's.
 She will present the latest research which examines the impact of nutrients, foods and dietary patterns on the management of Parkinson’s and will suggest future research directions.

 Professor Louise C. Parr-Brownlie